 If you’re a social butterfly who loves to be part of almost every club available in your university, it might be best to slow down a bit.

 Taking on more extracurricular activities than you can handle might sound like a winning habit.
 However, focusing on so many things can also slow you down, and you don’t want that for tasks that can make or break your graduation.

 Participating in one or two co-curricular activities will be enough to keep you busy throughout your school year.
 This way, you don’t feel overwhelmed with commitments and work on your studies instead.

 For the neurotic note-taker: If you’ve overcommitted yourself to more than two after-school activities, try creating a list out of this.

 From here, you can do some reflecting and see which ones will benefit you most.
 It could be for enjoyment purposes, advocacy, or something that’s in line with what you’re pursuing.

 Do Something New Once A Month

 College life isn’t all rosy.
 Sure, daily routines, late-night studying, and socializing can be healthy for you.
 However, all these don’t do much for your creativity.

 The New Year is the perfect time to reflect and do something to improve the quality of your life in college.
-While everyone’s busy and having a good “this-is-the-now” time these holidays, remember to look into the future.
+Remember to look into the future while everyone’s busy and having a good “this-is-the-now” time these holidays.
 Strive to be a better college student.
 Make change happen to you this New Year!